Round and Bipartize for Vertex Cover Approximation: Algorithmic applications

-A natural question to ask is what is, for a general graph, the best possible set $S$ bipartizing the graph one can find?
-By best possible, we mean here a set $S$ with a low value for the $\alpha$ parameter.
+We focus in this section on efficient ways to find odd cycle transversals with a low value for the $\alpha$ parameter.
 In fact, once such a set $S$ is found, there can also be freedom in the choice of the dual solution in order to optimize the $\alpha$ parameter.
 This motivates the following definition.\